Last Updated: 05/11/2025

 Macadamia nuts are highly poisonous to cats and dogs, and can be found in boutique chocolate slabs at Easter time.

-While the exact cause of the toxicosis is unknown, signs of macadamia nut poisoning include an inability to walk or stand, wobbly gait, tremors, hyperthermia, and vomiting.
+While the exact cause of the toxicosis is unknown, signs of macadamia nut poisoning include:

 If encased in their shell, they can also pose a risk as a gastrointestinal foreign body.
 It is import to see your veterinarian if your pet consumes any part of the macadamia nut.

-For more information, read our veterinary written articles Dangerous Foods For Dogs and Toxic Food and Household Items for Cats.
+For more information, read our articles about Dangerous Foods For Dogs and Toxic Food and Household Items for Cats.

 Easter is a fun time filled with indulging and family, so why should our pets miss out!
 There are a range of easter themed toys, and pet-safe treats to spoil and delight your fur baby.
 After all, why should they be the only family member to miss out on a visit from the Easter bunny!